-Section 1.4 We must give you information about the plan, its network of providers, and your covered services
+Section 1.4 We must give you information about the plan, its network of providers, and your covered services printed on the back cover of this booklet):

 As a member of Wellcare Dual Liberty (HMO D-SNP), you have the right to get several kinds of information from us.
 (As explained above in Section 1.1, you have the right to get information from us in a way that works for you.
 This includes getting the information in languages other than English and in large print or other alternate formats.)